Issue certificate

 To apply for a certificate:

-1. In the NAVER Cloud Platform console, navigate to i_menu Services > Security > Certificate Manager.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Security > Certificate Manager.

 3. Click [Issue certificate].